amberephraim/Simple_Frogger/README.md

 # gba_demo_site
-A skeleton for creating a GitHub pages demo site of a Game Boy Advance game.
+The skeleton for creating a GitHub pages demo site of a Game Boy Advance game taken from https://github.com/cs2261-gt/gba_demo_site.